 I have been waiting all my life for someone like you.

-You are the not like anyone I’ve ever met before.
+You’re not like anyone I’ve ever met before.

 You’re the most loving and kind person I’ve ever known.